Abdul123680/hello-world/README.md

 # hello-world

-A Hello World webpage created completed using Github Co-Pilot.
+A Hello World webpage created completely using Github Co-Pilot.

 This project contains a simple "Hello World" webpage that is served using a Docker container.
 The webpage is created using HTML and the Docker container uses an Nginx image to serve the webpage.